Cebu Business Month 2026

 The Real Prize

 After Demo Day, the Solutionsfest team actively manages a 90-day referral pipeline for all 6 Champions.
 In practice, this means: facilitated introductions to the government unit or agency that sourced your brief, follow-up meeting support, help drafting pilot agreements or Letters of Intent, and warm referrals to DTI, DOST, and DICT grant programs.
-We don’t hand you a certificate and step back — we stay in the room with you for three months.
+We connect you directly to the focal person at the sourcing unit.
+From that handoff you coordinate with them directly.
+We stay available for 90 days to unblock either side.

 What “adoption commitment” means

-Adoption commitments are formal expressions of intent — captured as signed Letters of Intent on Demo Day — from government units, LGUs, or CCCI member companies to pilot, co-develop, or procure a winning solution.
-They are not procurement contracts, but they are on-record commitments from decision-makers, and the kind that open doors to DOST, DTI, and DICT grant programs.
+Adoption commitments are formal expressions of intent from government units, LGUs, or CCCI member companies to pilot, co-develop, or procure a winning solution.
+They are not procurement contracts.
+There is no guaranteed timeline or conversion rate — outcomes depend on both parties.
+They are on-record commitments from decision-makers, and the kind that open doors to DOST, DTI, and DICT grant programs.

 🏛